-On the occasion of Collectible fair we present in Brussels The gift to be simple, the exhibition conceived for the New York Textile Month 2022 festival.
+On the occasion of the Collectible fair, The gift to be simple, the exhibition curated for the New York Textile Month 2022 festival will be presented in Brussels.

-A great opportunity to give a second life to this textile design exhibition curated by Lidewij Edelkoort and Philip Fimmano, which is particularly close to our hearts, and an additional spotlight on Natalia Brilli, Emma Cogné, Laure Kasiers, Charlotte Lancelot, Geneviève Levivier, Céline Vahsen, Alexia de Ville, Vanessa Colignon and Pascale Risbourg.
+This exhibition is a great opportunity to give a second life to this textile design exhibition, particularly close to our hearts and curated by Lidewij Edelkoort and Philip Fimmano.
+It is also an additional spotlight on Natalia Brilli, Emma Cogné, Laure Kasiers, Charlotte Lancelot, Geneviève Levivier, Céline Vahsen, Alexia de Ville, Vanessa Colignon and Pascale Risbourg, the 9 selected designers.

 Collector, curator, art patron and donor, Jean-François Declercq founded Atelier Jespers in 2015, a non-profit art center, in the modernist house-workshop he occupies.
 Designed by Victor Bourgeois for sculptor Oscar Jespers in 1928, the venue’s exceptional architecture is ideal for highlighting contemporary collectible design and other forms of expression.
 In a short time, Atelier Jespers has established itself as a key player in the Brussels cultural landscape, providing a platform for emerging and established designers.